jo/git-relax/README.md

 ## Components
 Git Relax is built on top of Apache CouchDB 3.0 and Git, served via Apache2.
 On top of that we implement a **custom authenticator** for Apache to authenticate against CouchDB, a **Git hook** to publish changes to CouchDB user databases, **a worker** which manages user databases and repositories and a small webapp, which provides an exemplary user interface.

-Lets walk through those components, one by one, in order of their dependencies bottom top.

 ### CouchDB
 We gonna use latest CouchDB 3.0.